 The Doctorate School is responsible for the following tasks (Article 2.1-2.2 of the Internal Regulations):

-Demonstrating adequate management capability and providing sufficient human and material resources to achieve the objectives of the UIC and the other universities and institutions involved in running doctoral programmes.
+Demonstrating adequate management capability and providing sufficient human and material resources to achieve the objectives of UIC Barcelona and the other universities and institutions involved in running doctoral programmes.

 Ensuring that it develops its own doctoral training strategy in connection with the University’s research strategy and, if necessary, those of the public research bodies and other entities and institutions involved.